Matstah/SslCertificateDeepDive/01_create_chain_of_trust.md

 The goal is to generate a Certificate Chain of Trust.

 1. Create a Root Certificate Authority (Root CA) and self-sign its certificate.
-2. Create an Intermediate CA and sign its Certificate by the Root CA.
+2. Create an Intermediate CA and sign its certificate by the Root CA.
+3. Create a Server certificate signing request and use the Intermediate CA to sign it
+4. Create a Truststore and Keystore to use in a Java project.

 ![Chain of Trust](./assets/Certificate-Chain-of-Trust.png)